What happens when an earthquake strikes

 Children are disproportionately affected by natural disasters like earthquakes.
 Families can become separated, schooling can be disrupted, access to safe water, food, shelter and health services become difficult or impossible.
 And in the wake of such a disaster, poverty often rises.

 Children without the protection of parents or an education face higher risks of abuse and exploitation.

 How UNICEF helps children after an earthquake

-When an earthquake strikes, UNICEF is among the first on the ground, prepositioning supplies, supporting response efforts and assisting with the recovery.
+When an earthquake strikes, UNICEF has the capability to respond immediately with prepositioned supplies, supporting response efforts and assisting with the recovery.

 UNICEF operates the largest humanitarian supply warehouse in the world.
 Through its network, UNICEF can deliver urgently-needed items anywhere in the world within 48 to 72 hours.

 From Mexico to the Philippines to Haiti and beyond, UNICEF has helped rebuild communities post-quake for decades.
 Providing both immediate and long-term assistance, UNICEF helps ensure that children can continue to learn, receive health care and psychosocial support, access adequate nutrition, safe water, sanitation and hygiene services and stay safe from harm.

 UNICEF also works to reunite children who have been separated from their family and helps ensure adequate care for those who are orphaned.